protocolbuffers/protobuf/docs/implementing_proto3_presence.md

 pointed to both efficiency and usability issues with the wrapper types.

 Presence in proto3 uses exactly the same syntax and semantics as in proto2.
+Fields marked `optional` will track presence like proto2, while fields without any label, known as singular fields, will continue to omit presence information.
-Fields marked `optional` will track presence.
-This syntax was chosen to minimize differences with proto2.
+The `optional` keyword was chosen to minimize differences with proto2.

 Unfortunately, for descriptors it is not possible to use the same representation as proto2.
 Proto3 descriptors already use `LABEL_OPTIONAL` for proto3 singular